Main Content Anchor

 Infringement notices are issued for offences under various Acts.
 This information will help you understand the processes that must be followed when paying and objecting to fines.

 For fines issued under the Planning and Environment Act, the landowner is considered to be responsible for breaches occurring on their land and may receive an Infringement Notice.
+In circumstances where there are multiple landowners for a property this may involve the issue of infringement notice/s for each individual landowner.
 While you can lodge an Application for Internal Review, you will normally still be required to carry out the further actions detailed.

 Payment by the due date